An archetale in the Assembling Terrania Cycle

 “We’ve learned to work together—and to never, ever, allow the immature and ambitious into positions of real power.
 I refute you thus,” and I plucked the last chip.

 The red operating light blinked off.

 The mood of the group turned to relief.
 I could feel people supporting each other, the sense of their individuality restored: “Lean on me, brother.”
 “Here, I can help with that.”
 “I know, me too.
 Let’s have a cry together.”

 The inner voices faded as, deprived of its ruling core, the last of the Totality began to collapse.
 I quickly suggested that someone call the Constabulary.

 How many of us had there been?
 More than a dozen perhaps.
-Blessed mental silence.
+And now: blessed mental silence.

 I turned to pale Markus with a little test.
 Pointing at the pyramid, “His fuse went out,” I said in Arabic.